 Bicycles must have an actual seat and a bicyclist must ride astride a permanent seat attached to a bicycle.
 If the cyclist is carrying a passenger, that passenger must similarly ride upon permanent or attached seat.
 A trailer towed by the biker, such as those small children ride in, will also suffice.
 It is against the law to ride a child less than one year old, or under forty pounds, unless the child rides in a so-called "baby-seat" that is attached to the bicycle.
 The seat must allow the child to ride upright and it must have straps to harness the child in the seat.
 A "tag-along," (an attachment to a bike seatpost with an extra seat with no harness, a small wheel, working pedals and a handlebar), that is attached is also permitted for older children.
 These add-ons must be attached so that the hands and feet of the passenger or child cannot get entangled in the spokes of the bicycle wheel.
 In the case of the "tag-along," the extra child rider must also be able to comfortably ride with feet on their pedals and hands on their handlebars.

-The law requires helmets be worn by all riders under age 16.
+The law requires helmets be worn by all riders ages 16 and under.
 The law also mandates that bicycle handlebars must not rise above the shoulders of the rider.

 M.G.L. ch.
 85 s.
 11B(7)-(10) lists safety features necessary for the bicycle.
 Every bicycle must have a proper braking system.
 A headlamp is required and should be used 30 minutes before sunset through the hours 30 minutes before sunrise.
 Similarly reflectors must be used during this time period.